ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-thunks-to-perform-side-effects.md

   // ...
 ```

-As we refactored our `addProduct` [action](/docs/api/action) into a [thunk](/docs/api/thunk) we don't need to import our [thunk](/docs/api/thunk) and dispatch it.

-Note that we have prefixed the dispatch of our [thunk](/docs/api/thunk) with the `await` keyword.
-[Thunk](/docs/api/thunk) always return a `Promise` when they are dispatched.
-When the `Promise` resolves you can be sure that the [thunk](/docs/api/thunk) has completed its execution.
-This is handy in our current case as it allows us to maintain the logic where we set a flag indicating that the adding operation is in progress.
+As we refactored our `addProduct` [action](/docs/api/action) into a [thunk](/docs/api/thunk) we don't change our `useStoreActions` code, instead we are prefixing our `addProduct` dispatch with an an `await`, leveraging the `Promise` that will be returned by our asynchronous thunk.
+This allows us to maintain the existing behaviour around setting the `adding` flag which indicates to the UI when the adding operation is in progress.

-Once  you have made this change you will be able to run your application and then test the [thunk](/docs/api/thunk) by adding a product to your basket.
+Once  you have made this change you will be able to run your application and then test the [thunk](/sdocs/api/thunk) by adding a product to your basket.

 ## Review